Gated community: New Zealand

 In New Zealand, gated communities have been developed in suburban areas of the main cities since the 1980s and 1990s.

+Nigeria

+Gated communities are widespread in Nigeria, where they are often referred to as housing estates or villas.
+These estates can cover between 50 and 100 hectares, with one, the Gwarimpa estate, spanning more than a thousand hectares.
+Additionally, some of them offer amenities like schools, daycares, gyms, playgrounds, supermarkets and parks.
+In urban centers like Lagos, Lagos Island, and Abuja, a number of estates are luxury estates catering exclusively to Nigeria's upper class, including politicians, government officials, CEOs, and celebrities.
+In contrast, there are also more affordable estates which target Nigeria's middle class.

+Gated communities appeal to Nigerians primarily because of the exclusivity and sense of security they provide.
+Many estates have tightly controlled entrances, ensuring that unauthorized or unfamiliar individuals cannot gain access.

+Another form of gated community common in Nigeria is the quarters, typically developed and reserved for employees of a particular organization and their families.
+For example, many Nigerian universities, including the University of Ibadan have staff quarters.
+These staff quarters are usually located within or near the organization's premises.

 Pakistan

 Pakistan has a very large number of gated communities, most of which target middle class Pakistanis.
 The largest being Bahria Town, which is also the largest in Asia and has communities in major cities.
 Defence Housing Authority is also a major developer of gated communities.

 Others include WAPDA Town, Gulberg, Islamabad and Schon Properties, while Emaar Properties also maintains several gated communities in the country targeting primarily upper class people.
 Gated communities in Pakistan are mostly immune from problems of law enforcement and lack of energy faced by the majority of the other housing societies.
 In a short time, the property prices in such communities have greatly increased – in 2007 a 20-square-meter house in Bahria Town, Lahore cost around four million Pakistani rupees ($40,000); a similar property in 2012 costed nine million rupees, while houses are priced around 100-300 million rupees.
 The Bahria Town of Karachi is currently constructing Rafi Cricket Stadium, when completed will be the largest stadium in the country and Grand Jamia Mosque, when completed will be the largest in South Asia and third-largest in the world.